NHSDigital/integration-adaptor-lab-results/README.md

 The adaptor reads its configuration from environment variables.
 The following sections describe the environment variables used to configure the adaptor.

-Variables without a default value and not marked optional are *MUST* be defined for the adaptor to run.
+Variables without a default value and not marked optional *MUST* be defined for the adaptor to run.

 ### General Configuration